 If you and CenterPoint Energy cannot agree on the amount of your Payment Plan, a requested change to your Payment Plan, or your income level, you have the right to appeal.
 CenterPoint Energy will send you a notice of your right to appeal.
-This will include a form that must be sent to the Minnesota Public Utilities Commission (MPUC) within 10 days after it is mailed to you.
+This will include a form that must be sent to the Minnesota Public Utilities Commission (MPUC) within 10 working days after it is mailed to you.

 The MPUC will review your appeal.
 During this time CenterPoint Energy will not shut off your service or will reconnect your service if you have already been disconnected.
-The MPUC has 20 days to make a decision about your Payment Plan after receiving the appeal form.
+The MPUC has 20 working days to make a decision about your Payment Plan after receiving the appeal form.

 Third party notice option

 CenterPoint Energy offers all customers the opportunity to have a third party notified if their gas service is to be shut off.
 A third party could be a friend, relative, church or community agency.
 This program helps those who live alone, senior citizens, those who are disabled and customers who do not read English.

 How it works.
 The third party receives copies of all disconnection notices mailed to the customer, but is NOT required to pay the bills.
 By volunteering, the third party is able to receive and give information about personal circumstances and make a payment plan with CenterPoint Energy for the customer.
 This helps avoid the hardship that would result from service disconnection.

 How to request third party notification.
 If you want to name a third party, please complete, print and mail the Third Party Notice form to CenterPoint Energy or fill out the Online version of the Third Party Notice form.
 If you know someone who could use third party help, please give them this form.